Locations:

 Advertisement

-Open to all caregivers in the Zielony Nursing Institute, the professional ladder includes two tracks: one for licensed caregivers (RNs, LISW, etc.) and another for non-licensed clinical care partners (patient care nursing assistants, paramedics, etc.).
+The program is open to all caregivers in the Zielony Nursing Institute, including licensed nurses, social workers, and non-licensed clinical care partners (patient care nursing assistants, paramedics, etc.).
 Participants may start at any level and advance up the ladder by completing designated activities and volunteer hours.

 Depending on their personal interests and goals, caregivers can meet the program’s requirements by participating in a research committee; publishing a paper; becoming a subject matter expert; serving as a mentor for a science intern or high school student; holding office in a local, state or national healthcare organization; or developing a novel idea among other things.